wurthless-elektroniks/clock/readme.md

 This is a rewrite of the [original TMUCITW software](https://github.com/wurthless-elektroniks/clock_v1), but aims to be much more portable and modular than the original, which only targeted ATMega328s that had a MAX7219 and DS1307.
 It also features the ability to synchronize time with a timesource, which is most often a NTP server accessed over Wi-Fi, but can be anything.

+# Why the hell would you do something like this?

+Building a clock, or some such basic-yet-useful device, is a typical beginners' electronics project which I would highly recommend to anyone looking to start out in the hobby.
+It teaches the following:

+* Electronics
+* Soldering, particularly for surface mount components
+* Circuit design
+* Embedded systems software development
+* Cost-reduction techniques

+So yeah, this is a dumb hobby project that I keep going back to because it's interesting.
+And it's a nice way to spend an evening: by cursing at surface-mounted electronic components.

 # How to use

 * For local testing on PC: python3 run_pc.py